 Located in Ferry County on Curlew Lake, Curlew Park offers two, no-fee boat ramps and 80-feet of handling dock.
 Curlew Lake is 5.5 miles long.
 Additional information can be found in the Boating Program.

-A daily permit is available for watercraft launching at the park for $7.
+A daily permit is available for watercraft launching at the park.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.

 The park has 57 tent spaces, 25 utility spaces, one dump station, two restrooms, and four showers.
 The south camp area has ten campsites with eight sites overlooking the lake.
 There is a no-fee mooring dock for these sites, two restrooms and two showers both ADA accessible.
 The main campground has 16 tent sites overlooking the lake and 47 tent spaces total.